Back to Top

 Outside the Classroom

-Augusta University's Health Sciences Campus, serving as the epicenter of the university's research endeavors, offers unparalleled opportunities for students enrolled in the Allied Health Sciences program.
-Here, students enjoy direct access to a diverse array of esteemed researchers, seasoned clinicians, and cutting-edge facilities.
+Augusta University's Health Sciences and Summerville Campuses, serving as the epicenter of the university's research endeavors, offer unparalleled opportunities for students enrolled in the Applied Health Sciences PhD program.
+Here, students enjoy direct access to a diverse array of seasoned and successful researchers, faculty, and cutting-edge facilities.

-Through courses collaboratively instructed by doctoral faculty hailing from the School of Public Health and across other esteemed Augusta University colleges, students benefit from a comprehensive and multifaceted educational experience.
-This approach ensures a broad and nuanced understanding spanning critical disciplines such as public health, epidemiology, health policy, health informatics, public and community health and rigorous research methodologies in public health, health services, and health outcomes, thereby preparing them for dynamic roles in the ever-evolving landscape of public health and healthcare.
+Through courses instructed by doctoral faculty hailing from the School of Public Health and across other Augusta University colleges, students benefit from a comprehensive and multifaceted educational experience.
+This approach ensures a broad and nuanced understanding spanning critical disciplines such as public health, epidemiology, health policy, public and community health, and rigorous research methodologies in public health, health services, and health outcomes, thereby preparing them for dynamic academic and non-academic careers in the ever-evolving landscape of public health and healthcare.

 Tailored Education